 Overall, fats are not an issue and will not be difficult to get on a vegetarian or vegan keto diet.

 Soy products might be an important part of your diet if you’re doing vegan keto because you need to get your protein from somewhere.
-Some consider soy as not keto, as it can be too inflammatory for some to be a significant part of their diet, but based on your reaction to it, you should be able to find your sweet spot regarding the consumption of soy.
+Some people do not consider soy as keto-friendly, as it can be too inflammatory for some to be a significant part of their diet, but based on your reaction to it, you should be able to find your sweet spot regarding the consumption of soy.

 Soy products have been very controversial in the past few decades, however, the general consensus is that adding fermented soy products to your diet (such as tofu, tempeh, and soy yogurt) in moderate quantities will not be harmful to your health and will help you get sufficient protein.